-From the classroom to the laundry room, opportunities to get active are all around us.
+These findings should encourage us to take advantage of all the opportunities to get active, from the classroom to the laundry room.
 By turning off the autopilot and tackling everyday tasks with a little more speed, energy, and intensity, the usual to-dos can get a sneaky calorie-burning boost.
 Here’s how:

 - Shop around.
 Whether it’s shopping for groceries or a new pair of shoes, shopping means walking, and walking burns calories (we’re talking 120 to 150 per half hour) .
 Ready to boost the burn?
 Park as far away from the store’s entrance as possible to add some distance to the walk, and just say no to elevators and escalators.
 Bonus: Taking the stairs can burn more calories per minute than jogging.
 Try two at a time to really get things moving.